 CGA: Communication Affairs

-Dr. Francesca SPIGARELLI is Assistant Professor of Applied Economics, at the University of Macerata and Director of the China Center.
+Dr. Francesca SPIGARELLI is Associate Professor of Applied Economics, at the University of Macerata and Director of the China Center.
 She is Vice Rector for Entrepreneurship and Technological Transfer.
 She serves as deputy for international relation and research project of the Department of Law (University of Macerata)

 She is coordinator of two European Funded project: “PEOPLE MCSA RISE: Horizon 2020” on GRAGE – Grey and green in Europe: elderly living in urban areas and of “PEOPLE MCSA IRSES – 7 PF” on Partnering Opportunities between Europe and China in the Renewable Energies and Environmental industries.